1. Spending more than you make

-There’s no right way to keep a budget: paper ledgers, Excel sheets, online software (e.g. Mint, YNAB) or whatever you want to use.
+There’s no right way to keep a budget: paper ledgers, Excel sheets, online software (e.g. Cleo, YNAB) or whatever you want to use.
 The key is to document your budget, track your spending, and stick to the plan.

 One of the first steps in credit counseling is a budgeting session.
 A good budget can help you build credit, repair your debt situation and help you save for the future.
 Ignorance is not bliss when it comes to your money.